Planning for yourself and your family

 Dividend Tax Allowance

-The Dividend Tax Allowance (DTA) of £5,000 per annum does not change the amount of income that is brought into the income tax computation.
-Instead it charges £5,000 of the dividend income at 0% tax - the dividend nil rate.
+The Dividend Tax Allowance (DTA) reduces from £5,000 to £2,000 per annum in 2018/19.
+The DTA does not change the amount of income that is brought into the income tax computation.
+Instead it charges £2,000 of the dividend income at 0% tax – the dividend nil rate.
 The DTA does not reduce total income for tax purposes, and dividends within the allowance still count towards the appropriate basic or higher rate bands.
-Proposals have been announced to reduce the DTA to £2,000 from 6 April 2018.

 |Tax at:|| |